The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 The Diving Lodge Downtown ⭐⭐⭐⭐

-The Diving Lodge Downtown is a sister property to The Diving Lodge Norte, located only 10 minutes by car or 40 min walking on the beach.
+The Diving Lodge Downtown is a sister property to The Diving Lodge Norte, located only 10 minutes by car or 40 minutes walking on the beach.

-They are not exactly a hotel and they offer every-other-day room cleaning – However nice staff will take care of you and make sure you have a wonderful stay.
+They are not exactly a hotel, and they offer room cleaning every other day.
+However, nice staff will take care of you and make sure you have a wonderful stay.

 Divers will be even happier as they can organize their underwater adventures with the staff.